thixotropist/ghidra_decompiler_plugins/content/en/docs/notes/BlockGraph.md

 match the design and consistency requirements of the existing Ghidra decompiler code, for example renumbering blocks and verifying edge consistency.

+>TODO: It's not clear whether edge consistency is required, as edges are used in generating the function's
+>      BlockGraph tree and may not be used during the cleanup ActionGroup holding our plugin.

 ## Design iterations

+>Warning: the methods added in this section have been replaced in later iterations.

 Patch the released decompiler code to add two new methods to `BlockGraph`.
 The first implementation is simply: